Zaffe24/Costea-et-al.-2024/README.md

 `make all`

-Alternatively, you can also use the conda environment file.
+This usually takes a few minutes to create the conda environment.

+# System requirements

+We included a conda environment file, `environment.yml`, that lists all software dependencies.

 `conda env create -f environment.yml`